 Game Day Preview: Americans at Rapid City

-The Allen Americans and Rapid City Rush meet for the third time this season.
-The Americans swept a two-game series from Rapid City before the Christmas break.
-The puck drops tonight at 8:05 pm CST.
-Watch The game on FloSports Hockey and listen on Americans 24/7.
+The Allen Americans and Rapid City Rush meet tonight for the fifth time this season.
+The Americans own a 3-1 series lead after last night's 4-2 victory.
+Allen is 3-2-0 on the road this season.
+Watch tonight's game on FloSports Hockey and listen on Americans 24/7.

 Last Game vs. Rapid City: